amankumarraj020204/ERCReflections-Dividends-EVM/readme.md

-# ⛲ Soldiity ERC Reflections, Dividend Paying Contract
+# ⛲ Solidity ERC Reflections, Dividend Paying Contract

 This repository contains a **Solidity-based ERC Reflections Contract** designed for secure,automated contract Deployment.
 Built for real-world usability, this contract enables users to claim tokens at fixed intervals, supports advanced configurations, and integrates smoothly with Web3 DApps and EVM-compatible chains.